sarvalabs/js-moi-sdk/docs/source/bip39.rst

 entropy, and seed generation.
 It includes methods for converting mnemonic phrases to seeds synchronously and asynchronously, converting mnemonic phrases to their corresponding entropy values and vice versa, generating mnemonic phrases with specified strengths, and validating the correctness of mnemonic phrases.
-The class also supports setting and retrieving the default wordlist for mnemonic conversion.

 Functions
 ---------